The U.S. Debt and How It Got So Big

 Three Reasons Why America Is in Debt

 The U.S. debt is the sum of all outstanding debt owed by the federal government.
-It's currently more than $20.1 trillion.
-Here's the current Debt to the Penny.
+It exceeded $21 trillion on March 15, 2018.
+The current Debt to the Penny shows the current total public debt outstanding.
+This figure changes everyday.
 The debt clock in New York also tracks it.

 The debt is greater than what America produces in a whole year.
-This high debt-to-GDP ratio tells investors that the country might have problems repaying the loans.
+This high debt-to-gross domestic product ratio tells investors that the country might have problems repaying the loans.
 That's a new and worrying occurrence for the United States.
 In 1988, the debt was only half of America's economic output.

 There are three significant causes of the size of the national debt.
-First, the debt is an accumulation of Federal budget deficits.
+First, the debt is an accumulation of federal budget deficits.
 Each new program and tax cut adds to the debt.
 These show up in budget deficits by president.
 The largest deficit goes to President Obama.
+He added the American Recovery and Reinvestment Act stimulus package, the Obama tax cuts, and $800 billion a year in military spending.
+These initiatives halted the 2008 financial crisis.

 President Bush had the second largest deficit.
 He also fought the financial crisis with the $700 billion bailouts.
-Bush added the EGTRRA and JGTRRA tax cuts to end the 2001 recession.
+Bush added the Economic Growth and Tax Relief Reconciliation Act and the Jobs Growth and Tax Relief Reconciliation Act tax cuts to end the 2001 recession.
 He responded to the 9/11 attacks with the War on Terror.

 Second, every president borrows from the Social Security Trust Fund.
 The Fund took in more revenue than it needed through payroll taxes leveraged on baby boomers.
 Ideally, this money should have been invested to be available when the boomers retire.
 Instead, the Fund was "loaned" to the government to finance increased spending.
 This interest-free loan helped keep Treasury Bond interest rates low, allowing more debt financing.
 But it must be repaid by increased taxes when the boomers do retire.

+Third, countries like China and Japan buy Treasurys to keep their currencies low relative to the dollar.
 They are happy to lend to America, their largest customer, so it will keep buying their exports.
 Even though China warns the United States to lower its debt, it continues to buy Treasuries.
-But China has lowered its holdings of U.S. debt in 2016.
+But China has lowered its holdings of U.S. debt.

-Fourth, the Federal government benefits from low interest rates.
+Fourth, the U.S. government has benefited from low interest rates.
 It couldn't keep running budget deficits if interest rates skyrocketed like they did in Greece.
 Why have interest rates remained low?
 Purchasers of Treasury bills are confident that America has the economic power to pay them back.
-During the recession, foreign countries increased their holdings of Treasury Bonds as a safe haven investment.
+During the recession, foreign countries increased their holdings of Treasury bonds as a safe haven investment.
 These holdings went from 13 percent in 1988 to 31 percent in 2011.

 How the Large Debt Affects the Economy

 In the short run, the economy and voters benefit from deficit spending.
 It drives economic growth.
-The federal government pays for defense equipment, health care and building construction.
+The federal government pays for defense equipment, health care, and building construction.
 It contracts with private firms who then hire new employees.
-They spend their government-subsidized wages on gasoline, groceries and new clothes.
+They spend their government-subsidized wages on gasoline, groceries, and new clothes.
 That boosts the economy.
 The same effect occurs with the employees the federal government hires directly.
-To find out what else the government spends its money on, see Components of GDP.
+As part of the components of GDP, government spending takes a huge chunk, most of which is allocated to military expenditure.

 Lower demand for Treasurys also puts downward pressure on the dollar.
 That's because the dollar's value is tied to the value of Treasury Securities.
 As the dollar declines, foreign holders get paid back in currency that is worth less.
 That further decreases demand.
 Also, many foreign holders of U.S. debt are investing more in their own countries.

 At that point, the United States will have to pay exorbitant amounts just for the interest.
-To find out current interest payments, see Federal Spending.
+The amount of federal spending today points to high interest payments on the debt in the near future.